tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     **Example:**

-    A function that checks that a string a valid IP address:
+    A function that checks that a string is a valid IP address:

     ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_annotations/http_api.lua
         :language: lua